ruanorz/memoryleakexample/README.md

 5. Manually destroying the component https://github.com/nstudio/nativescript-videoplayer/issues/129

-6. Trying with Angular(its happening even on the creation project templates)
+6. Tried with Angular (its happening even on the creation project templates)

-7. Trying with the templates project with 6.5.4
+7. Tried with the templates project with 6.5.4

 8. Setting the V8flags in the config for IOS (on the V8 Runtime https://github.com/NativeScript/ns-v8ios-runtime)